M3rcuryLake/Cassette/README.md

 Cassette is a Python program designed to create 30-second explanatory videos suitable for Instagram Reels or YouTube Shorts without ever leaving the terminal.
 It offers multiple customization options for creating personalized videos.
-The program utilizes various APIs and libraries, including GPT-3.5-turbo model for transcript generation, AssemblyAI API for subtitle generation, UnrealSpeech API for voiceover generation, and ffmpeg along with moviepy for video editing.
+The program utilizes APIs and libraries, including GPT-3.5-turbo model for transcript generation and UnrealSpeech API for voiceover generation, and ffmpeg along with moviepy for video editing.
 The 'seewav' module in the given codebase is a modified version of a [pull request](https://github.com/adefossez/seewav/pull/7) by @Phoenix616 at the github page of the base seewav module

 Also, you may call this a indirect **free** python interpretation of [Brainrot.js](https://www.brainrotjs.com/) (Also an inspiration)